mwc360/mwc360.github.io/_posts/2024-12-12-Should-You-Ditch-Spark-DuckDB-Polars.md

 Since I logged the vCores used for each run, translating to CU seconds and then the approximate dollar cost for the job was straightforward.
 Now that I've established that vanilla Spark can compete, going forward I will highlight results comparing Spark w/ NEE and deletion vectors enabled compared to DuckDB and Polars.

 ### 10GB Cost
-- Both DuckDB and *Polars w/ sample mod* were about 50% cheaper compared to Spark.
+- Both DuckDB and *Polars (Mod)* were about 50% cheaper compared to Spark.
 - With 8-vCores, Spark w/ NEE and DuckDB have very close job costs ($0.019 vs $0.017).

 ![10GB Cost Results](/assets/img/posts/Engine-Benchmark/10g_cost_results2.png)